collantes04/SessionSecures/README.md

-# PasswordUtils
+# SessionsSecure

 ### General details

-> _PasswordUtils is a Java utility library focused on password generation and strength evaluation, based on entropy calculation and brute-force attack models commonly used in cryptographic security analysis._
+> _SecureSessions is a Java utility library focused on password generation and strength evaluation, based on entropy calculation and brute-force attack models commonly used in cryptographic security analysis._
 >
 > _In the 1.0 version it has PassPhrassed utilities and PasswordGenerator, security tools from password entropy calculations and brute-force attack models commonly used in cryptographic security analysis.
-That library is for use in log-in and register session control._
+That library is for use in log-in and register session control, with a hashes comparator, demo of use and salts generator (more info in the documentation)._

 **Language used** ![Java](https://shields.io/badge/Java-red)